bus0v/mechanum_robot/README.md

   - Motor Shield with TB6612 MOSFET drivers
   - YDLidar X4
   - 4 ultrasound distance sensors

-In the future I might add a Kinect onto it, to use as a depth camera
+  - IMU MPU 6890
+  - xbox Kinect

 This repo houses the code that runs on the raspberry pi and [this](https://github.com/bus0v/Robot-Arduino) one houses the code that runs on the arduino.

-The robot uses ROS as the mainframework.
+The robot uses ROS as the main framework.
 The Arduino consists of it's own node and communicates to the Raspberry Pi via rosserial.

 Currently these are the nodes completed: